-The Commission is keen on safety of navigation and security in the Lake Victoria.
-During this financial year, the LVBC facilitated the signing of the Agreements under the subsidiary Multinational Lake Victoria Communication Transport Project.
-This project is meant to complement the objectives of LVEMPII regarding improvement of navigation safety. reduction of maritime accidents and the thrive of the Lake Victoria transport and trade on the Africa's largest fresh water Lake.
+- security in the Lake Victoria.
+During this financial year, the LVBC facilitated the signing of the subsidiary Agreements under the Multinational Lake Victoria Communication Transport Project.
+This project is meant to complement the objectives of LVEMPII regarding improvement of navigation safety, reduction of maritime accidents and the thrive of the Lake Victoria transport and trade on the Africa's largest fresh water Lake. - 124.
+To reduce vulnerability to the negative effects of climate change in the Lake Victoria through climate resilience, the LVBC Secretariat developed a Project on Adapting Climate Change in the Lake Victoria Basin and obtained funds for its implementation amounting to USD 5 million from the

-To reduce vulnerability to the negative effects of climate change in the Lake Victoria through climate resilience, the LVBC Secretariat developed a Project on Adapting Climate Change in the Lake Victoria Basin and obtained funds for its implementation amounting to USD 5 million from the Climate Change Adaptation Fund through the United Nations Environment Programme.
+Climate Change Adaptation Fund through the United Nations Environment Programme.

-LVBC interventions in trans-boundary resources management were natural facilitated by the implementation of the PREPARED Project.
+- management were facilitated by the implementation of PREPARED Project.
 Recognizing the importance of the Mara ecosystem, the two Partner States of Kenya and Tanzania organized the 6th Mara Day celebrations on 15th September 2017 under the coordination of the LVBC.
-Furthermore, the LVBC facilitated the negotiations between the Republics of Burundi and Rwanda to develop and sign a Memorandum of Understanding for the joint management of Nyungwe-Kibira ecosystem and enhance awareness of sustainable biodiversity conservation within this trans-boundary site.

-Mr. Speaker, the Commission has undertaken community oriented activities through Lake Victoria Water Supply and Sanitation Project (LVWATSAN) Phase II, Integrated Water the Resource Management and the Population Health and Environment (PHE) programme.
-As this august House may recall, the LVWATSAN project was at the completion of its activities in 15 focal towns, three (3) in each of the five Partner states.
+Furthermore, the LVBC facilitated the negotiations between the Republics of Burundi and Rwanda to develop and sign a Memorandum of Understanding for the joint management of Nyungwe-Kibira ecosystem and enhance awareness of sustainable biodiversity conservation within this transboundary site. - oriented activities through Lake Victoria Water Supply and Sanitation Project (LVWATSAN) Phase II, the Integrated Water Resource Management and the Population Health and Environment (PHE) programme.
+As this August House may recall, the LVWATSAN project was at the completion of its activities in 15 focal towns, three (3) in each of the five Partner states.
 The key activities during the period under review were aimed at procuring equipment for Long Term Interventions in the Five Partner States.
-I have asked the Secretariat to supply the Members with those five areas so that they can also check in their oversight duty.

-It is noteworthy that the Integrated Water and Resource Management (IWRM) Project is up scaling the achievements of LVWATSAN particularly in the sanitation component.
-During the Financial Year 2017/2018, a financing agreement to the tune of 10 million Euros was signed between East African Community and the European Union in order to improve the High Priority Interventions under IWRM.

-The Community oriented activities were also carried out through PHE Program whereby about 30 members of PHE network on the operations and use of KOBOCOLLECT, a monitoring and evaluation application tool which has improved delivery of integrated health and environmental services and routine reporting on PHE indicators.
+- Management (IWRM) Project is upscaling the achievements of LVWATSAN particularly in the sanitation component.
+During the Financial Year 2017/2018, a financing agreement to the tune of 10 million Euros was signed between East African Community and the European Union in order to improve the High Priority Interventions under IWRM. - through PHE Program whereby about 30 members of PHE network on the operations and use of KOBOCOLLECT, a monitoring and evaluation application tool which has improved delivery of integrated health and environmental services and routine reporting on PHE indicators.
 Considering the central role of the media in their contribution to influencing policies and programmes, a regional PHE Media was held in Entebbe, Uganda.

-Mr. Speaker, to effectively implement its projects and programmes, the Lake Victoria Basin Commission has continued to strengthen its institutional, coordination and management capacity.
-During the year 2017/2018, the LVBC

-Secretariat improved its Fiduciary and Human Resource Management Systems to enhance the support services delivery at the Commission.
-The Lake Victoria Basin Commission made great strides particularly on the transboundary front, but joint cross border ecosystem management between Partner States still needs to be enhanced.
-During the next Financial Year 2018/2019, LBVC will coordinate the Action Plan for the management of the Nyungwe-Kibira Transboundary Ecosystem.

-The key interventions for the next Financial Year 2018/2019 will also be focused on mainstreaming PHE into LVBC policies and programmes.
-Therefore, alongside the integration into the PREPARED project and the Multinational Lake Victoria Communication Transport Project, PHE will be mainstreamed into LVEMPIII and the pipeline projects.
+- programmes, the Lake Victoria Basin Commission has continued to strengthen its institutional, coordination and management capacity.
+During the year 2017/2018, the LVBC Secretariat improved its Fiduciary and Human Resource Management Systems to enhance the support services delivery at the Commission. - particularly on the trans-boundary front, but joint cross border ecosystem management between Partner States still needs to be enhanced.
+During the next financial year 2018/2019, LBVC will coordinate the Action Plan for the management of the Nyungwe-Kibira Transboundary Ecosystem. - 131.
+The Key interventions for the next Financial Year 2018/2019 will also be focused on mainstreaming PHE into LVBC policies and programmes.
+Therefore, alongside the integration into the PREPARED project and the Multinational Lake Victoria Communication Transport Project, PHE will be mainstreamed into LVEMPIII and the pipe line projects.